|Listed on:||20th January|

-To be eligible to apply, you must meet out residency criteria.
-You must be born or a naturalised British Citizen and one of your parents must be a British Citizen or have substantial ties to the UK.
-Candidates must normally have been resident in the UK for nine out of the last ten years.
-This is particularly important if you were born outside of the UK.
-You will nonetheless be considered if you have, for example, served overseas with HM Forces or in some other official capacity as a representative of Her Majesty's Government, studied abroad, or lived overseas with your parents.
+To be eligible to apply, you must be a British Citizen.
+One of your parents must be a British Citizen or must have one of the nationalities or citizenships from one of the following: British Overseas territory, British subject, British National (Overseas), British protected person, citizenship of the Commonwealth, EEA nationality, or citizenship of the United States of America.
+If deceased, have had such citizenship or nationality before death.
+If you hold dual nationality, of which one component is British, you will nonetheless be considered.
+If successful, you will not normally be required to give up your non-British citizenship but, as a condition of your employment or secondment, MI5 may impose restrictions on your postings, work travel and/or general use of that nationality.
+Candidates must normally have been resident in the UK for seven out of the last ten years.
+This is particularly important if you were born outside the UK.
+Each case will be carefully considered on its own facts.
 You can apply at the age of 17 years and 6 months, if successful you will not be offered a start date prior to your 18th birthday.
 Discretion is vital.
 You should not discuss your application, other than with your partner or a close family member.
 Please note, you should only launch your application from within the UK.
 If you are based overseas, you should wait until you visit the UK to launch an application.
-Applying from outside the UK will impact on our ability to progress you application.
-Further information on our eligibility criteria can be found on the How to Apply section.
+Applying from outside of the UK will impact on our ability to progress your application.
+Further information on our eligibility criteria can be found on the Applying section.